 However, it’s important to understand that certain factors can shorten or improve the life of your flue liner.
 Stainless steel liners, for instance, tend to last up to 20 years with goof maintenance, with cast-in-place liners lasting even longer – up to 50 years – with good maintenance.
 Clay tile liners are the least durable, typically lasting 5-15 years.

 The other factor is the frequency and quality of maintenance.
 The fireplace system, including the flue liner, should be cleaned at least twice a year.
 Otherwise, the liner deteriorates much faster.
+If you want to clean your chimney, you can choose one from this chimney cleaning kit review.

 How Long Does a Chimney Liner Last?